isomerpages/moe-bukitviewsec/_admissions/Administrative Matters/Year End Book and Uniform Sales (For Academic Year 2025).md

 should refrain from purchasing textbooks at this time.</p>
 </li>
 <li>
-<p>Please be aware that purchases from our school bookshop are non-refundable,
+<p>Dotake note: Purchases from our school bookshop are non-refundable, and
-and only books in their original condition can be exchanged.
+only books in their original condition can be exchanged.
 For instance, books with students' names written in them cannot be exchanged.</p>
 </li>
 </ul>